-- \ Less than 1% - (1) The address for Gerald A. Weber is 222 North LaSalle, Suite 899, Chicago, Illinois 60601.
+(1) The address for Gerald A. Weber is 222 North LaSalle, Suite 899, Chicago, Illinois 60601.
 The address of Messrs.
-Slutzky, Gudmundson and Muench is 1515 South Manchester Avenue, Anaheim, California 92802. - (2) Based on 6,202,778 shares of Class A Common Stock and 1,062,041 shares of Class B Common Stock outstanding as of July 24, 1998.
+Slutzky, Gudmundson and Muench is 1515 South Manchester Avenue, Anaheim, California 92802.

+(2) Based on 7,628,544 shares of Class A Common Stock and 1,062,041 shares of Class B Common Stock outstanding as of December 31, 1998.
 Shares of each class of Common Stock subject to options which are exercisable within 60 days of July 24, 1998 are deemed to be beneficially owned by the person holding such options for the purpose of computing the percentage of ownership of such person but are not treated as outstanding for the purpose of computing the percentage of any other person.
-Other than as described in the preceding sentence, shares issuable upon exercise of outstanding options are not deemed to be outstanding for purposes of this calculation. - (3) In addition to shares held in the individual's name, this column also includes shares held for the benefit of the named person in the Company's Section 401(k) Plan and Associate Stock Ownership Plan. - (4) All of such shares are owned beneficially of record by various trusts with respect to which Mr. Weber serves as trustee or co-trustee.
-Mr. Weber shares investment and voting power as to 69,718 shares of Class A Common Stock and 120,977 shares of Class B Common Stock.
-Mr. Weber exercises sole investment and voting power over the remaining 162,140 shares of Class A Common Stock and 74,547 shares of Class B Common Stock.
-The shares shown include an aggregate of 203,979 shares of Class A Common Stock and 168,546 shares of Class B Common Stock, respectively, held in trust for the benefit of the children and relatives of Mr. Slutzky, as to which shares Mr. Slutzky has no investment or voting power and disclaims any beneficial ownership.
-The shares shown also include 27,879 shares of Class A Common Stock and 26,978 shares of Class B Common
+Other than as described in the preceding sentence, shares issuable upon exercise of outstanding options are not deemed to be outstanding for purposes of this calculation.

+- (3) In addition to shares held in the individual's name, this column also includes shares held for the benefit of the named person in the Company's 401(k) Plan and Associate Stock Ownership Plan. - (4) Excludes 202,979 shares held in trust for the benefit of the children and relatives of Mr. Slutzky as to which Mr. Slutzky has no investment or voting power and disclaims any beneficial ownership.
+See note 5. - (5) All of such shares are owned beneficially of record by various trusts with respect to which Mr. Weber serves as trustee or co-trustee.
+Mr. Weber shares investment and voting power as to 65,718 shares of Class A Common Stock and 120,977 shares of Class B Common Stock.
+Mr. Weber exercises sole investment and voting power over the remaining 161,140 shares of Class A Common Stock and 74,547 shares of Class B Common Stock.
+The shares shown include an aggregate of 202,979 shares of Class A Common Stock and 168,546 shares of Class B Common Stock, respectively, held in trust for the benefit of the children and relatives of Mr. Slutzky, as to which shares Mr. Slutzky has no investment or voting power and disclaims any beneficial ownership.
+The shares shown also include 23,879 shares of Class A Common Stock and

-Stock, respectively, held in trust for the benefit of the children of Mr. Wexler, as to which shares Mr. Wexler has no investment or voting power and disclaims any beneficial ownership.
+26,978 shares of Class B Common Stock, respectively, held in trust for the benefit of the children of Mr. Wexler, as to which shares Mr. Wexler has no investment or voting power and disclaims any beneficial ownership.